mostafaALBASH/AngularCLI-MongoDB-API/README.md

 Run `mongod` in the command prompt

-Run `ng run build` for a dev server.
+Run `npm run build` for a dev server.
 Navigate to `http://localhost:3000/`.